JosiahParry/josiahparry.github.io/_posts/2017-04-30-I-am-a-Superhero.md

 ---
 title: "I am a Superhero"
-subtitle: subtitle: "Saving the world one bag at a time"
+subtitle: "Saving the world one bag at a time"
 thumbnail: "http://josiahparry.com/images/favicon.png"
 ---